Linear power corrections for two-body kinematics in the $q_T$ subtraction formalism

 Using a fixed value of \mbox{$r_{\rm cut}=0.15$\%} without \lpc results in differences up to $\sim 5$\% with respect to the \mbox{\textsc{FEWZ}} prediction in the first two bins, as already shown in Ref.~\cite{Alekhin:2021xcu}.
 Indeed, those may be considered too large for current precision studies of the Drell--Yan process, although the $7$\,TeV ATLAS errors cannot resolve these differences.
 The inclusion of the \lpc is sufficient to obtain agreement with \mbox{\textsc{FEWZ}} within 1\% at an \mbox{$r_{\rm cut}=0.15$\%}.
 Increasing to a fixed $r_{\rm cut}$ value of 0.5\% makes the comparison even more striking, as shown in the lower ratio panel: The discrepancy to the \mbox{\textsc{FEWZ}} results in the first bins is further increased without \lpc, whereas the agreement is excellent throughout as soon as they are included.

 From the first ratio panel in Figure~\ref{fig:AKMT} we observe that the \mbox{$r_{\rm cut}\to 0$} extrapolation is sufficient for the \Matrix prediction to become compatible with that of \mbox{\textsc{FEWZ}} within 1\%, which is covered by the quoted error band that includes both statistical and extrapolation uncertainties.
-One has to bear in mind, however, that at the moment the \mbox{$r_{\rm cut}\to 0$} extrapolation with the publicly available version of \Matrix can be obtained only by performing separate runs for each bin in a distribution.
-The support for a bin-wise extrapolation is planned to be added in a forthcoming version of \Matrix.

-The previous observations manifest the clear advantage of the approach presented in this letter for configurations dominated by a recoil-driven linear cutoff dependence: When including the \lpc, the \mbox{$r_{\rm cut}\to 0$} extrapolation is essentially downgraded from a necessity for obtaining accurate predictions to a bare consistency check.
-For Drell--Yan production, this procedure provides accurate predictions through a calculation at a comparably high fixed $r_{\rm cut}$ value, without the need of evaluating and storing results down to very small $r_{\rm cut}$ values in all bins of differential distributions in order to perform meaningful \mbox{$r_{\rm cut}\to 0$} extrapolations.
-Therefore, the numerical computation becomes substantially less demanding since higher values of $r_{\rm cut}$ can be chosen without affecting the accuracy of the result, reducing considerably the computing time.
-We note that the very good agreement between the results obtained with the recoil prescription and those obtained using a \mbox{$r_{\rm cut}\to 0$} extrapolation constitute an excellent consistency check of the robustness of the extrapolation procedure, which is the only viable strategy for cases in which the linear power corrections have a different origin.
+One has to bear in mind, however, that the \mbox{$r_{\rm cut}\to 0$} extrapolation before version 2.1 of \Matrix could be obtained only by performing separate runs for each bin in a distribution.
+The support for a bin-wise extrapolation is available from version 2.1 of \Matrix.
+The previous observations manifest the clear advantage of the approach presented in this letter for configurations dominated by a recoil-driven linear cutoff dependence: The inclusion of \lpc allows one to perform the extrapolation procedure at higher values of $r_{\rm cut}$, without spoiling the accuracy of the calculation.
+This avoids evaluating and storing results down to very small $r_{\rm cut}$ values in all bins of differential distributions in order to perform meaningful \mbox{$r_{\rm cut}\to 0$} extrapolations.
+Therefore, the numerical computation becomes substantially less demanding, reducing considerably the computing time.
+We note that the very good agreement between the results obtained with the recoil prescription and those obtained using a \mbox{$r_{\rm cut}\to 0$} extrapolation constitute a consistency check that the extrapolation is robust in this case.
+This is an indication of the reliability of the extrapolation procedure, which is the only viable strategy for cases in which the linear power corrections have a different origin.